C String Extraction: Standard, Custom & Multibyte Guide

 }

-In the code above, if '\0' is missing, the end of "Hello" is not recognized, and unintended behavior may occur.
+In the code above, if there is no '\0', the termination of "Hello" is not recognized, which can lead to unintended behavior.

 2.3 Correct ways to define strings